api-platform/docs/core/filters.md

 }
 ```

-Or by using the `ApiFilter` annotation:
+Or by using the `ApiFilter` annotation

 ```php
 <?php